fairdataihub/fairdataihub.org/blog/alt-text-generator-ollama.md

 ## 🚀 Getting Started

 Setting up the Ollama-based Alt-Text-Generator takes just a few minutes.
+Ollama runs on macOS, Linux, and Windows, and the install script below works for macOS and Linux.
+Windows users can download the installer from [ollama.com](https://ollama.com/download).
+You'll need Ollama 0.4.0 or later for vision model support.

-First, install Ollama itself using their install script, then pull the vision model:
+First, install Ollama and pull the vision model:

 ```bash
 curl -fsSL https://ollama.com/install.sh | sh